-- II.
-One person will be given a chocolate bar/piece of candy (Adaptation: use a sticker or other SBHC giveaway as a healthy option). - 12.
-Explain that it's the job of the other person to convince them to give up their candy based on their knowledge and experience. - 13.
-Instruct the candy holders to only give up their candy if the other person says or does something that is really convincing. - 14.
-Discussion: - a.
-How many people gave up their candy? - b.
-What did you feel when you were playing the role of the candy holder? - c.
-What did you feel when you were playing the role of the person trying to get the candy? - d.
-What were the exact statements that you used or that were used on you?
-(Write them down) - e.
+- e.
 What kind of tactic did you or others use?
 (Examples: fear, guilt, threats, manipulation) - 15.
 Say: "Ineffective tactics include: fear/threats, guilt/humiliation, misinformation/lies, incentives/bribes, force and manipulation.
 These may work in the short-term, but they may actually hurt the person, especially over time." - 16.
-Ask participants to look over Handout 10 and walk through the effective techniques for making change.
+Ask participants to look over the handout Motivational Interviewing At-A-Glance and walk through the effective techniques for making change.
 Using FRAMES, describe each with examples.
 Say: "These are all factors that contribute to positive change over time." - a.
 F: Make sure to provide feedback about risk of a particular behavior. - b.
 R: Focus on personal responsibility. - c.
 A: Offer clear advice to help make the change happen. - d.
 M: Give a menu of options, or many different choices for things they could try to help make change happen. - e.
 E: Practice empathy. - f.
 S: Reassure them that you believe in their self-efficacy, their ability to believe in themselves. - 17.
 Say: "When you use the FRAMES technique you should be thinking about Harm Reduction.
 Has anyone ever heard of that?
 It's the idea that you meet someone where they're at and try to help them decide how to be as healthy as they can be in that situation.
 For example: what about having one or two bites of the chocolate bar and saving the rest for later or for someone else? - 18.
 Ask participants to practice the activity again, using the FRAMES tactic this time. - 19.
 Close-out: What changed between the first time you did the activity and the second time?

-Handout 10: Motivational Interviewing At-A-Glance
+HANDOUT: Motivational Interviewing At-A-Glance

 Motivational Interviewing offers brief and effective methods for helping young people identify behavior they want to change and serves as a foundation for building trusting relationships.
 Motivational interviewing techniques have been effective for everything from nutrition counseling to alcohol or substance use counseling.
-Below is a diagram that frames Motivational Interviewing:
+Below is a diagram that frames Motivational Interviewing5: